Nursing License Defense Attorney in California

 If you have submitted your application and it has been denied, you are not locked out of your career.
 A denial of your application is called a Statement of Issues.
 We will defend you to the BRN with the intention that you are granted your license free and clear.
 If you must be on probation, we will negotiate the best possible terms and conditions.
 A part of your defense may be cleaning up any past criminal issues to show your rehabilitation to the licensing body.

-- DUIs or allegations related to alcohol or substance abuse
+- Traditional Substance Abuse Issues: DUIs or allegations related to alcohol or substance abuse can impact your ability to practice safely and maintain professional standards.

 - Allegations of gross negligence or incompetence